wanren13/NC_Viewer/README.md

 # NC_Viewer
-A visualization tool for NetCDF format files from the Ocean Model
+A visualization tool written in C++ for NetCDF format files from the Ocean Model.